The Petrie Museum of Egyptian Archaeology is packed with treasures of the ancient world. Here’s what you need to know to plan your trip.

 London has no shortage of free museums for you to choose from – but sometimes the smaller gems get overlooked in the stampede to see big names.

-Forget the packed Egyptian collection at the nearby British Museum – the Petrie Museum is London’s only museum dedicated to Egyptian and Sudanese archaeology and one of the capital’s quirkier finds.
+Forget the packed Egyptian collection at the nearby British Museum – the Petrie Museum is London’s only museum dedicated solely to Egyptian and Sudanese archaeology and one of the capital’s quirkier finds.

 What is the Petrie Museum?